 - Natural Resources: Commercial - $80, Residential - $70

-- Intake/Sufficiency: An "at the counter" intake/sufficiency review of the application & its required documents to verify completeness for acceptance and payment of initial fees.
+- Intake/Sufficiency: A review of the application, and its required documents to verify completeness for acceptance and payment of initial fees.

 - Tree: Verify that trees proposed for removal are not Heritage Trees and ensure that the required amount of trees needed to be planted are indicated on the required drawings.

 - Permit Issuance: At this point, work may commence.
-The applicant will receive an approved copy of the permit package and a Permit-Inspections Job Card to be posted at the site printed with a list of the required inspections needed to complete the permit.
+The applicant will receive an approved copy of the permit package, and an Inspection Card to be posted at the site.

 - Zoning Final (965)